Understand | diagnose | change

 9.

-Connective tissue diseases present with a spectrum of features, often joint pain (arthralgia) rather than arthritis.
+Connective Tissue Disorders (CTDs): Present with a spectrum of features, often presenting with arthralgia rather than true arthritis.

 10.

-Early referral to a specialist team improves clinical outcomes irrespective of the cause.
+Referral: Early referral to paediatric rheumatology improves outcomes regardless of the underlying rheumatic disease.